aritrey/Farm_animals/README.md

 The program takes a text file that contains a list of animals as a command line argument and returns information about the animals in the console.
 There are 4 different types of animals: cow, duck, bat and chicken.

-a Textfile has the structure:
+A textfile has the following structure:
   1. for a cow: *cow colour(RGB) age higth(cm) breastfeed*
   2. for a duck: *duck eggTheDuckAlreadyLaied colour(RGB) higthFlight age higth(cm)*
   3. for a bat: *bat colour(RGB) age higth higthFlight breastfeed*